-Mainstream wetland solutions: Priority should be given to fund projects such as SpongeScapes and SpongeBoost, which explore and quantify eco-DRR innovation while focusing on regional, national and European-level deployment.
+Mainstream wetland solutions: Priority should be given to develop and fund relevant projects such as the Horizon Europe projects SpongeScapes and SpongeBoost, which explore and quantify eco-DRR innovation while focusing on regional, national and European-level deployment.
 Recognise that understanding how wetland solutions can contribute to DRR is essential for well-informed decision making.